Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: Introduction

 \begin{thm} \textup{\cite{burrage2020}} There exist globally simple Heffter arrays $H(n;k)$ for $3 \le k \le n$ in the following cases: \begin{enumerate} \item $k \equiv 0 \pmod{4}$, \item $n \equiv 1 \pmod{4}$ and $k \equiv 3 \pmod{4}$, and \item $n \equiv 0 \pmod{4}$ and $k \equiv 3 \pmod{4}$, provided $n \gg k$. \end{enumerate} \end{thm}

 However, the existence of globally simple Heffter arrays for the cases where $k \equiv 1,2 \pmod{4}$ and $k > 10$ has remained an open problem.

-Regarding compatible orderings, which imply biembeddings on orientable surfaces, the following theorem states the necessary conditions on a general Heffter array $H(m,n;h,k)$.
+Regarding compatible orderings, which imply biembeddings on orientable surfaces, the following theorem states the necessary conditions on a general Heffter array $H(m,n;s,k)$.

-\begin{thm} \textup{\cite{cavenagh2020, dinitz2_2017, dinitz2024}} If there exist compatible orderings $\omega_r$ and $\omega_c$ for a Heffter array $H(m,n;h,k)$, then either: \begin{enumerate} \item $m,n,h$ and $k$ are all odd; \item $m$ is odd, $n$ is even and $h$ is even; or \item $m$ is even, $n$ is odd and $k$ is even. \end{enumerate} \end{thm}
+\begin{thm} \textup{\cite{cavenagh2020, dinitz2_2017, dinitz2024}} If there exist compatible orderings $\omega_r$ and $\omega_c$ for a Heffter array $H(m,n;s,k)$, then either: \begin{enumerate} \item $m,n,s$ and $k$ are all odd; \item $m$ is odd, $n$ is even and $s$ is even; or \item $m$ is even, $n$ is odd and $k$ is even. \end{enumerate} \end{thm}

 For square integer Heffter arrays, this implies that $nk$ is odd.
 This requirement leaves two primary cases for odd $n$ and $k$.
-In their work on biembeddings of cycle systems, Cavenagh, Donovan, and Yazıcı proved the existence of compatible orderings for $n \equiv 1 \pmod{4}$ and $k \equiv 3 \pmod{4}$ with sporadic exceptions \cite{cavenagh2020}.
-Their work is a generalization of theorems presented by Costa, Dalai, and Pasotti in ``A Tour Problem on a Toroidal Board'' which were developed around the same time \cite{costa2020}.
+In their work on biembeddings of cycle systems, Cavenagh et al. proved the existence of compatible orderings for $n \equiv 1 \pmod{4}$ and $k \equiv 3 \pmod{4}$ with sporadic exceptions \cite{cavenagh2020}.
+Their work generalizes theorems presented by Costa, Dalai, and Pasotti in ``A Tour Problem on a Toroidal Board'' which were developed around the same time \cite{costa2020}.

-In the case where $n \equiv 3 \pmod{4}$ and $k \equiv 1 \pmod{4}$, several propositions exist when the entries of $H(n;k)$ are entirely contained in $k$ consecutive diagonals.
-These are known as \textbf{cyclically $k$-diagonal} arrays.